-- The U.S. Supreme Court agreed last week to review the legal doctrine called the Auer deference, which gives federal agencies more power over interpreting their own regulations, The National Law Journal reported.
-The doctrine stems from a 1997 decision that directs courts to enforce a regulation as it is written if its meaning is clear and to defer to the relevant federal agency if it is ambiguous.
+- In December, the Supreme Court agreed to review the Auer deference, The National Law Journal reported.
+The doctrine stems from a 1997 decision directing courts to enforce a regulation as it is written if its meaning is clear and to defer to the relevant federal agency if it is ambiguous.

-The Auer deference has long been a target of many conservatives, who argue federal agencies use it to deliberately write vague regulations that they can then interpret however they want.
+- The Auer deference has long been a target of conservatives, who argue federal agencies use it to deliberately write vague regulations that they can then interpret however they want.

 Although DeVos has touted the proposed rules' clarity, some Title IX and legal experts have pointed to elements that appear unclear in what they require of colleges.
 For example, what level of misconduct will trigger the grievance process and how Title IX offices are expected to deal with harassment that occurs online.

-Meanwhile, the U.S. Department of Health and Human Services is reportedly crafting a narrow definition of sex that would effectively erase federal recognition of transgender individuals and the key protections that come with it.
+Meanwhile, the U.S. Department of Health and Human Services has moved to no longer protect gender identity under sex discrimination laws, which would effectively erase federal recognition of transgender individuals and the key protections that come with it.
 A ruling on the Auer deference could end up having an effect on those forthcoming regulations and the larger battle for transgender rights.

-A federal appeals court ruled in favor of Grimm in 2016, deferring to Obama-era Title IX guidance that stated it was sex discrimination to bar transgender students from accessing the bathrooms that corresponded with their gender identity.
+A federal appeals court ruled in favor of Grimm in 2016, deferring through Auer to the Obama-era Ed Department's interpretation of Title IX guidance that stated it was sex discrimination to bar transgender students from accessing the bathrooms that corresponded with their gender identity.
 The Supreme Court scheduled to hear the case in 2017, but then dropped it when the Trump administration repealed the guidance the appeals court cited, The New York Times reported.
 The justices also sent the case back to a lower court to review it again in light of the rescinded guidance.
 A district court ruled in Grimm's favor in May 2018.

 However, legal experts say issues over transgender rights could soon land at the steps of the Supreme Court.
-Grimm's case is just one several similar lawsuits that have been working their way through the courts, PBS reported.
+Grimm's case is just one several similar lawsuits that have been working their way through the courts, PBS reported last year.